ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 .. note::

-   An exception to the use of the Input Queue is the Abort LRC from the :class:`~ska_tango_base.subarray.subarray_device.SKASubarray` class.
+   An exception to the use of the Input Queue is the `Abort` LRC from the :class:`~ska_tango_base.base.base_device.SKABaseDevice` class.
 This command **must** be executed immediately and cannot be queued.

 .. warning::